ConorSheehan1/ConorSheehan1.github.io/README.md

     ```
 1. run server
     ```bash
-    bundle exec jekyll serve
+    bundle exec jekyll serve --livereload
     ```

-    Currently \_config.yml is only loded on the initial jekyll serve command.
+    Currently \_config.yml is only loaded on the initial jekyll serve command.
     If you change config, restart the jekyll server to read the updated data.

 You may need to run `bundle update` to get the latest version of jekyll used by live github pages.